ghastlymirror/ghastlyastro/src/content/blog/site-moved.md

 ---
 title: This Blog Has Moved!
 And Other News.
-description: After Months of procrastinating I finally left wordpress.com and got exciting news for the future of this blog.
+description: After Months of procrastinating I finally left wordpress.com and found a new host.
+Also got some exciting news for the future of this blog.
+To New Beginnings!
 date: 2024-11-15
-category: ["blogging"]
+category:
+    - blogging
-tags: ["updates"]
+tags:
+    - updates
 donate: true
 comment: true
 ---
 After Months and Months of trying to decided where to move and what layout to use I finally did it.
 As you can see, first off its got a shiny new layout!
 Granted it´s not as colorful, but it does its job, and hopefully it´s acessible.